jobbogamer/MarcusZuckerbot/README.md

   ```

 - `info` contains various pieces of information about the current conversation
   and other information available to Zuckerbot.
-To see what is passed into this
-  object, see [`messageHandler.handle()`][handle].

-  An important property of this object is the `chatData` property, which
+This object contains:
+  - `threadID` - The Facebook conversation ID for the current conversation.
+  - `sender` - The full name of the Facebook user who invoked the command.
+  - `attachments` - Any attachments which were sent with the command
+    invocation, such as images.
-  contains the data stored in the database for the current conversation.
+  - `chatData` - Contains data from the database related to the current
+    conversation.
+  - `facebookAPI` - A copy of the facebook-chat-api object, so your command
+    can perform actions on the conversation.

 - `replyCallback` is a callback function which should be called when your
   command finishes executing.
 It takes two arguments: